Heavy lift operations, procedures and types of heavy lift attachments

 Procedures for securing the crane under standard and emergency conditions

-The operator qualification and certification requirements of subpart CC – Cranes and Derricks in Construction, as specified in 29 CFR 1926.1427.
+The mobile crane operator certification and qualification requirements of subpart CC – Cranes and Derricks in Construction, as specified in 29 CFR 1926.1427.
 State or local government licensing is effective November 8, 2010 with a deadline date of November 10, 2017.

 Any person engaged in a construction activity who is operating a crane covered by the new cranes and derricks rule, except: